actualbudget/docs/docs/install/railway.md

 Click `Add a service`, then select `Docker image`.
 Enter Actual server's docker image, `actualbudget/actual-server:latest`.
 Your Actual server will immediately start deploying.

-Click `New`, then `'volume`.
+Click `New`, then `volume`.
 Follow the prompts.
 There should only be one available service to attach the volume to, and enter `/data` as the mount point.

 Click on your service.
 By default it will have a random name like `future-rock`.
 In the `variables` tab, create a new variable called `PORT`.
 Give it a value of `443` for HTTPS (Railway will handle the cert for you).